ATF price cut by 1 pc, LPG rate up by Rs 15.5

 Jet fuel price on Sunday was cut by about 1 percent to a four-month low on softening international oil prices, according to state-owned fuel retailers.
 Market-priced or non-subsidised cooking gas (LPG) price was however raised by Rs 15.5 per cylinder, oil firms said in a price notification.

-Aviation Turbine Fuel (ATF) price in Delhi was cut by Rs 596.62 per kilolitre or 0.9 percent, to Rs 62,698.86 per kg.
+Aviation Turbine Fuel (ATF) price in Delhi was cut by Rs 596.62 per kilolitre or 0.9 percent, to Rs 62,698.86 per kl.
 This is the third straight monthly price reduction.
-Jet fuel prices were last cut by 5.8 per cent or Rs 3,806.44 per kl on August 1.
+Jet fuel prices were last cut by 5.8 percent or Rs 3,806.44 per kl on August 1.

-State-owned fuel marketing companies revise ATF prices on the 1st of every month based on average of benchmark international oil prices in the previous month.
-In Mumbai, home to the country's busiest airport, ATF price was cut to Rs 61,199.79 per kl from Rs 62,712.17.
+State-owned fuel marketing companies revise ATF prices on the 1st of every month based on average of benchmark international oil price in the previous month.
+In Mumbai, home to the country's busiest airport, ATF price was cut to Rs 62,712.17 per kl from Rs 61,199.79 per kl.

-Reduction in ATF rates will bring relief to cash strapped airlines.
-Simultaneously, oil firms also revised the price of cooking gas or LPG.

 While Delhi has been declared a kerosene-free city after LPG penetration reached 100 percent of the population, the subsidized fuel in Mumbai now costs Rs 33.27 per liter as compared to Rs 32.97 a liter last month.
 Rates have been increased by 25 paise per liter every month since July 2016 with a view to eliminating subsidy on the cooking fuel.